 The institutional process for assigning credit hours to courses is based on the minimum academic activity to achieve intended learning outcomes as verified by evidence of student achievement.
 For traditional classes, a credit hour consists of approximately one hour of classroom or direct faculty instruction and a minimum of two hours of out of class work each week for approximately fifteen weeks for one semester or the equivalent amount of work over a different amount of time for semesters of other durations.
 For classes offered in other formats leading to the award of academic credit, the equivalent amount of academic activity is required.

-The University academic terms are two semesters (Fall and Spring) and three terms: a May term and two Summer terms.
+The University Academic Calendar is two semesters (Fall and Spring) and three terms: a May term and two Summer terms.
 Semesters normally consist of fifteen weeks of class followed by a final examination week.
 In some programs of study, courses may be scheduled for parts of terms different from a normal semester.
 Usually, one semester credit hour is awarded for each 50-minute lecture class per week or 2-3 hour laboratory or studio period.

 Each hour of lecture usually requires two hours of outside preparation.
 Thus, a student carrying sixteen semester hours should be prepared to spend at least 48 hours in class and study per week.

 A student's classification is determined by the number of credits earned toward the degree.
 A student is classified as follows: